 - Skin on areas exposed to light should be protected from cuts and grazes to prevent long-term scarring.
 To help prevent scarring, keep the skin well-moisturised and wear gloves.

 - Skin ulcers need to be kept clean, dressed appropriately and infection treated in order to help healing.

 - Repeated scarring of the skin, especially of the fingers, can restrict movement of joints.
 Regular, gentle hand exercises may help to delay or prevent this.
 Occupational therapy may be needed for those who have developed restricted hand movement.

 - Blood transfusions may be needed to treat anaemia.
 Occasionally, removal of the spleen is necessary.

 - Thinning of bones (osteoporosis) may require treatment with oral medication.

 - Good oral hygiene is important to prevent tooth decay.
 If opening the mouth is restricted due to scarring around the mouth, a soft children’s toothbrush or an electric toothbrush may be easier to use and cause less damage to the gums.

-- There are some reports of the benefits of oral medication in CEP for example, Beta-carotene may be use to protect the skin from the light, Hydroxyurea can be used in transfusion dependant patients and low dose chloroquine to increase excretion of porphyrins.
+- There are some reports of the benefits of oral medication in CEP for example, Beta-carotene may be used to protect the skin from the light, Hydroxyurea can be used in transfusion-dependant patients and low dose chloroquine can increase excretion of porphyrins.